simojenki/bonob/README.md

 ### Transcode everything

-The simplest transcoding solution is to simply change the player in your subsonic server to transcode all content to something sonos supports (ie. mp3 & flac)
+The simplest transcoding solution is to simply change the player ('bonob') in your subsonic server to transcode all content to something sonos supports (ie. mp3 & flac)

 ### Audio file type specific transcoding